dhanushka2001/OpenGL-3D-Render-Recorder/README.md

 * For the crate which is now a 3D cuboid, we will need 36 vertices (6 faces * 2 triangles * 3 vertices per triangle).
 At first I thought this was inefficient as a cuboid only has 8 vertices, however, in order for each face to have its own unique texture, each of the 3 vertices for the two triangles for every face will need to be stored, along with their texture coords.
 We could use EBOs to bring the number of vertices down to 8, but then different faces will be sharing vertices and so also sharing texture coords, so the faces can't all be assigned unique textures.

   ![ebo2](https://github.com/user-attachments/assets/ba763f3f-19d6-43ee-a823-d5d74ef54673)
   For context, there was very little performance difference with and without using an EBO.
-Others have explained that the main benefit of EBOs comes when dealing with meshes of models that contain hundreds of vertices, and in those situations faces sharing vertices (and thus texture coords) with neighboring faces is fine as they are so close to each other that their texture coords will be approximately the same.
+Others have explained that the main benefit of EBOs comes when dealing with meshes of models that contain hundreds of vertices, and in those situations faces sharing vertices (and thus texture coords) with neighboring faces is fine as they are so close to each other that their texture coords will be approximately the same.[^55]

+  [^55]: AngusMcBurger.
+"Beginner questions on EBOs and when to use them" _Reddit_, 6 Sep.
+2017, [reddit.com/r/opengl/comments/6yfav6/comment/dmnqog2/](https://www.reddit.com/r/opengl/comments/6yfav6/comment/dmnqog2/).

   ```cpp
   #if RENDER_3D==1